SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ### Controlling item display

-By default a list item is displayed using the result of the `displayString` message sent to the item.
+By default a list item is displayed using the result of the `asStringOrText` message sent to the item.
 We can configure a list to apply a block to control the display of each item using the message `display:`.
-The following script configures a list presenter to display the name of the methods of the class `Point` instead of showing the result of `displayString` (see Figure *@figSimpleList2@*).
+The following script configures a list presenter to display the name of the methods of the class `Point` instead of showing the result of `asStringOrText` (see Figure *@figSimpleList2@*).

 ```
 SpListPresenter new
 	items: Point methods;
 	display: [ :item | item selector ];
 	open
 ```

 ![A simple list controlling the way items are displayed.](figures/List1SimpleDisplay.png width=50&label=figSimpleList2)